Tennessee Breeder of mild Dispositioned, Socialized, Healthy and Loving Dobermans

 - Every Baptist Ridge Doberman Pinscher puppy is registered with the American Kennel Club.

-- A five pound bag of Fromm Gold Holistic Large Breed food, sent to your home or at pick up time of your puppy, and a $5 certificate to use with your first order of Fromm dog food.
+- A fifteen pound bag of Fromm Family Classic food, sent to your home or at pick up time of your puppy.

 - 8 week shots – Distemper, Adenovirus 2, Parainfluenza, Parvovirus, Hepatitis, Leptospirosis (DAPPL), Deworming